korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/Course13_RandomAccessFileChallenge/README.md

 The types match the types I specified on the challenge info, so _employeeId_ is an int, _firstName_ and _lastName_ is strings, and _salary_ is a double.
+I'll create a private static variable for my map index.
+I know I want my key to be an Integer, for the _EmployeeId_, and I want the value to be the long, the file position.
+I'll just use a hashmap.
+I'll again use a static initializer on my main class, to initially load up the index, when my class is first loaded.

 ```java
 public class Main {